2023 Best Value Agriculture Bachelor's Degree Schools in the Middle Atlantic Region

 Best Middle Atlantic Region Schools for Affordable Quality for a Bachelor's in Agriculture

 The excellent bachelor’s degree programs at Cornell University helped the school earn the #2 place on this year’s ranking of the best value agriculture and agriculture operations schools in the Middle Atlantic Region .
-Cornell is a very large private not-for-profit school located in the city of Ithaca.
+Cornell is a fairly large private not-for-profit school located in the small city of Ithaca.

 Full Agriculture & Agriculture Operations at Cornell University Report

-You’ll be in good company if you decide to attend Rutgers University - New Brunswick.
-It ranked #2 on our 2023 Best Value Agriculture Bachelor’s Degree Schools in the Middle Atlantic Region list.
-Located in the city of New Brunswick, Rutgers New Brunswick is a public school with a fairly large student population.
+You’ll join some of the best and brightest minds around you if you attend Rutgers University - New Brunswick.
+The school came in at #2 on this year’s Best Value Agriculture Bachelor’s Degree Schools in the Middle Atlantic Region list.
+Located in the city of New Brunswick, Rutgers New Brunswick is a public school with a very large student population.

 Read full report on Agriculture & Agriculture Operations at Rutgers University - New Brunswick